Rotation numbers of perturbations of smooth dynamics: Rotation numbers of perturbations of linear cocycles and diffeomorphisms

 \begin{remark} As in \cref{r.germsk} this relative rotation number depends on the choice of $\cU$, but the germ of $\cB\mapsto \rho_{\cA,E}(\cdot,\cB)$ at $\cB=\cA$ does not. \end{remark}

-In the particular case of periodic measures, the rotation number is simply related to the variation of the arguments of the eigenvalues of the first return map.
-More precisely, denote by $\cB^n(x)\colon V_x\to V_{T^nx}$ the isomorphism of vector spaces obtained by restriction of the $n$-th iterate $\cB^n$ of $\cB$ to the fiber $V_x$.
-Assume that $T$ admits a periodic point $P\in X$ of period $p$.
-Then the linear automorphism $\cB^p(P)$ of the fiber of ${E_\cB}$ above $P$ is

-\begin{itemize} \item either conjugate through an orientation preserving linear map to a similarity of angle $\theta_\cB$, \item or it has positive real eigenvalues, in which case we put $\theta_\cB=0$, \item or it has negative real eigenvalues, in which case we put $\theta_\cB=\pi$. \end{itemize} We leave the following as an exercise:
+In the particular case of a periodic measure, the rotation number easily relates to the variation of the arguments of the eigenvalues of the first return map.
+Let $x\in X$ be a $T$-periodic point of period $p$.
+Then the first return map of the cocycle $\cB$ to the fiber ${E_{\cB,x}}$ above $x$ is \begin{itemize} \item either conjugate through an orientation preserving linear map to a similarity of angle $\theta_\cB$, \item or it has positive real eigenvalues, in which case we put $\theta_\cB=0$, \item or it has negative real eigenvalues, in which case we put $\theta_\cB=\pi$. \end{itemize} We leave the following as an exercise:

-\begin{scholium} Let $\mu_x$ be the $T$-periodic probability measure associated to $P$.
-Then we have the following inequality:
+\begin{scholium} Let $\mu_x$ be a $T$-invariant measure supported by the orbit of $x$.
+Then we have the following equality:

 \end{scholium}